ardatan/graphql-tools/website/docs/stitch-combining-schemas.md

 ### Automatic merge

 Types with the same name are automatically merged by default in GraphQL Tools v7.
-That means objects, interfaces, and input objects with the same name will have their fields consolidated from across subschemas, and unions will consolidate all member types.
+That means objects, interfaces, and input objects with the same name will have their fields consolidated from across subschemas, and unions/enums will consolidate all members.
 The combined gateway schema will then smartly delegate portions of a request to the proper origin subschema(s).
 See [type merging guide](/docs/stitch-type-merging/) for a comprehensive overview.

 Automatic merging will only encounter conflicts on fields and type descriptions.
 By default, the final definition of a field or type description found in the subschemas array is used.
 You may customize this selection logic in `typeMergingOptions`: